neocogent/sqlchain/README.md

 I've reworked some of the code and have pushed the update (sql db build still in progress).
 I've altered where script blob data is stored and created a tx_id "back link" in outputs so that it's easy to build tx data sets.
 This reduces data size while also easing the queries needed to support an api.

-The initial beginnings of initially Insight compatible but eventually perhaps will also support blockchain.info.
+- July 29, I'm now working on an api server layer initially Insight compatible but eventually perhaps will also support blockchain.info.
+- July 30, added sqlchain api server, initial code added, has /block-index and /block (with some missing values)

 Warning: work in progress so treat as ALPHA software.

-- sqlchain api server, bitpay compatible, initial code added, currently has /block-index and /block (with some missing values)